 After picking back up a ball of yarn and a crochet hook, I realized that the reason for me returning to this craft was more than what I knew at the age of 12 years old.
 It inspired me, calmed me, opened me up to a new family of artisans that were of all cultural backgrounds and so much more.

-I started this blog to go beyond the stereotype that this is as “grandma’s hobby” but an opportunity to change American consumers perception of fiber arts only as a craft of social pleasure for men and women, but a career that bridges gender breaks cultural and economic barriers and is a healing art…#fiberwithacause
+I started FWAC to go beyond the stereotype of fiber arts and craft as “grandma’s hobby; yet, an opportunity to change American consumers perception of this handcraft not only as of social pleasure for men and women, but a career that can bridge gender and culture, breaks economic barriers, founded on rich, strong traditions and rituals…#fiberwithacause is a healing art.